ajpgarner/moment/README.md

 Author: Andrew J.P.
 Garner

-A set of tools designed for straightforward manipulation of convex optimisations, to use with `yalmip` and `cvx`.
+A set of tools designed for straightforward manipulation of convex optimisation problems involving moment matrices, such as the NPA hierarchy.

+### NPATK functions
+The matlab module `npatk` contains the following functions, the names of which should be provided as the first argument to the call to function `npatk(...)`:

+`alphabetic_name`: Converts a numerical index into an alphabetic one.

+`generate_basis`: Provide symmetric or Hermitian basis matrices for a given symbolic matrix.

+`make_hermitian`: Makes a symbolic matrix Hermitian, by inferring equality constraints and applying them.

+`make_moment_matrix`: Generates a moment matrix for a supplied set of Hermitian operators.

+`make_symmetric`: Makes a symbolic matrix symmetric, by inferring equality constraints and applying them.

+`version`: Returns the version of this software.

 ### Directory structure